daniil-berg/syslogformat/docs/index.md

 Since the facility was set to `16`, the PRI code ends up being `16 * 8 + 7 == 135` for `DEBUG` level messages and `16 * 8 + 3 == 131` for `ERROR` messages.

-Because a custom format was specified, it will never be modified, regardless of a message's log level.
 Exception texts are of course still appended, when the `exception` log method is called (or the `exc_info` argument is passed), but the custom `line_break_repl` here is used for reformatting those texts.

 ## Dependencies